 Having two bull sales annually affords us the opportunity to sell older bulls than most genetic suppliers.
 The vast majority of Circle A bulls are marketed at 18-22 months of age.
 These bulls are ready to go to work, can cover more cows than a yearling and are less likely to fail.
 Unlike many bull suppliers, these are not the leftover bulls that didn’t sell as yearlings; this is how we market our bulls because it’s better for our customers.
 Another great advantage of selling older bulls is that we can grow them slower.
 We can get them to breeding age and weights without trying to make the 1400 pound fat yearling bull that is destined to melt in pasture.

-We take the development of our bulls very seriously because it directly impacts the longevity that bull will have for our customers, that is why we employ the expertise of Dr. Ki Fanning with Great Plains Livestock Consulting, Inc. Here is how he describes the nutritional development of Circle A Bulls:
+We take the development of our bulls very seriously because it directly impacts the longevity that bull will have for our customers, that is why we employ the expertise of professional nutritional consultants to guide the rations fed to our developing stock.

 Herd Health and Breeding Soundness